Grade and Credit Point System

 Transfer Credit Exceptions

-Indiana University, a member of the North Central Association, is accredited by the Higher Learning Commission (http://www.ncahigherlearningcommission.org) (312-263-0456).
+Indiana University is accredited by the Higher Learning Commission (https://www.hlcommission.org) (312-263-0456).
 Accreditation covers all courses and programs offered at all campuses of Indiana University.
 See the appropriate school bulletins for other accreditations.

 A transcript issued by Indiana University reflects course work completed at any campus: Bloomington, Columbus (IUPUC), Fort Wayne (IPFW), Gary (Northwest), Indianapolis (IUPUI), Kokomo, New Albany (Southeast), Richmond (East), South Bend.
 A transcript issued by Indiana University is official when it displays the Registrar’s signature and the university seal and is printed on Indiana University paper.
 This official university transcript is printed on SCRIP-SAFE® paper and does not require a raised seal.